meghavarshini/unsupervised-learning-entrainment/README.md

 ToDo- edit this to reflect the new files
 Make sure the following directories/files have permissions:
 1. chmod 777 feats
-2. chmod 777 model/NED
+2. chmod 777 NED
-3. chmod 777 feats/emobase2010_haoqi_revised.conf
+3. chmod 777 scripts_and_config/emobase2010_haoqi_revised.conf
 4. chmod 777 models/NED/emobase2010_revised.conf